 Outer walls of the shrine adorned with rich carvings from mythology.

-The two beams present over the southern and the eastern entry.
+The two beams are present over the southern and the eastern entry.

-The gigantic Nandi statue which is monolithic in nature.
+The gigantic Nandi statue is monolithic in nature.

-Garuda Stambha, a rare pillar depicting the story of king’s bodyguards
+Garuda Stambha, a rare pillar depicting the story of the king’s bodyguards

 4. Re-live History at Belur Temple & Halebidu